masikol/kromsatel/README.md

 # kromsatel

-Current version is `1.7.c_dev` (2022-01-17 edition).
+Current version is `1.7.d_dev` (2022-01-XX edition).

-Kromsatel is a program which preprocesses raw reads of amplicon sequencing.
+Kromsatel is a program which preprocesses ("cleans") raw reads of amplicon sequencing.

 For example, when the genome of SARS-CoV-2 is sequenced, reads of amplicons produced using [ARTIC](https://artic.network/ncov-2019) protocol can be processed with kromsatel prior to downstream genome analysis.
 Any other amplicon protocol is (most likely) also acceptable; however, only ARTIC was tested.

 ## Description

-Kromsatel can process Illumina (paired-end) and Nanopore read sets.
+Kromsatel can process Illumina (paired-end or single-end) and Nanopore read sets.

 ### Preprocessing: specifics

 For kromsatel, the "preprocessing" stands for the following:

-1) remove primer sequences from reads;
+1) Remove primer sequences from reads.

-2) trim reads so that any unaligned part of read is removed;
+2) Trim reads so that any unaligned part of read is removed.

-3) discriminate reads coming from major, minor, and non-specific amplicons (see the picture below, TODO);
+3) Discriminate reads coming from major, minor, and non-specific amplicons (see the picture below, TODO).

-4) split chimeric reads into consistent fragments (only Nanopore reads);
+4) Split chimeric reads into consistent fragments (only Nanopore reads).

 ## Dependencies